Bet you’ll never poach pears in a pan again after you try this method – it produces perfect pears every time.

 6 pears (I used firm packham pears) ½ cup freshly squeezed orange juice ¼ cup maple syrup (see Recipe Notes below) ½ cup water Ice cream, unsweetened yoghurt or crème fraîche to serve

-1 Preheat slow cooker for 30 minutes on Preheat setting or Low.
+1 Preheat a slow cooker for 30 minutes on Preheat setting or Low.

 2 Peel pears, leaving stalks intact.
-If the pears won’t sit flat, slice a little flesh off the bottom with a sharp knife.
+If the pears won’t sit flat, slice a tiny bit of flesh off the bottom with a sharp knife (test with a skewer – it should barely find resistance).
 Mix orange juice, maple syrup and water together.
 Put pears in slow cooker and pour over syrup.
 Cover with a lid and cook increase temperature to High.

 3 Cook pears for 1½-2 hours, or until tender.
 Transfer to a plate and pour syrup into a small saucepan.
 Reduce syrup by half.
 Dish pears onto individual plates and spoon over a little syrup.
 Serve with ice cream, yoghurt or crème fraîche.

 The secret too these maple pears is genuine maple syrup from Canada.
 Avoid using maple-flavoured syrup or other imitations.
 See notes on Maple Syrup for further information.

 If preferred, the pears can be served chilled.
 They will keep 2-3 days, refrigerated, but store the syrup separately so it doesn’t get diluted from juices seeping out of the pears.